QuantumFusion-network/spec/docs/ADR/0011_smart_contract_storage_list_purge.md

 #### Basic scenario for the list (AKA listing of the keys)
 Getting all stored on chain values keys via RPC call and inside the contract via SDK (SDL's `list` is optional, could be implemented just because it's easy-to-be-done).

-_The scenario_: Alice has 10 tokens, she spent 9 token for storing 5 values and she does not know keys.
-She migth run one of implementations (via RPS or SDK) for getting all keys for 0.1 token.
+_The scenario_: Alice has 10 tokens, she spent 9 tokens for storing 5 values and she does not know keys.
+She might run one of implementations (via RPC or SDK) for getting all keys for 0.1 token.
 Using output of `list` Alice can remove a _few_ or all values from the storage and return back deposited tokens.
-If QF has easy-to-use `lising of the keys` then Alice could solve the task _flawless_, else see `possible implmentations`.
+If QF has easy-to-use `listing of the keys` then Alice could solve the task _flawlessly_, else see `possible implementations`.

 For getting more details please find [List | User case](docs/ADR/0011_implmentations_visualization.drawio) that shows search cases.